t0mm4rx/GameEngine/README.md

         animManager.addAnimation(new Animation(this, new Texture(Gdx.files.internal("walk_right.png")), 6, 5, 0.025f, true), 1);
         //Setting the current animation to the walk_left animation animManager.setCurrentAnimation(0);

+        //Get the current anim's id, returns -1 if no animation has been called int current = animManager.getCurrentAnimation();

+        //Set the current animation to null
+        animManager.setCurrentAnimation(-1);
 ```
 ####Text
 Text displays text with BitmapFont.